sd18fall/Politiquestion/docs/Topics.md

 [Healthcare Bill](https://www.congress.gov/bill/111th-congress/house-bill/3590?q=%7B%22search%22%3A%5B)

 ## Opioid Crisis
 ### The opioid crisis is a spreading pandemic of the use and abuse of prescription pain relievers, heroin, and fentanyl.
+Use of opioids has only increased in recent years, causing increases in addiction, overdoses, and the spread of infection diseases like HIV.

 [Opioid Response Bill](https://www.congress.gov/bill/115th-congress/house-bill/6?q=%7B)

+## Tax cuts
+### Taxes throughout history have been a point of contention for governments and citizens.
+Some advocate for higher taxes as a means of wealth distribution, while others view taxes as the government seizing private property .